 The purpose of comprehensive exams is to determine whether or not the student has obtained the requisite knowledge and skills for doctoral candidacy.
-It is expected that, by the time a student receives his/her comprehensive exam questions, that student have a high level of expertise in several areas of IO and a working knowledge of most others.
-It is also expected that the students has acquired the synthesis and writing skills necessary to display that knowledge clearly and concisely in a time constrained environment.
+It is expected that, by the time a student receives his/her comprehensive exam questions, that the student has a high level of expertise in several areas of IO and a working knowledge of most others areas of IO.
+It is also expected that the student has acquired the synthesis and writing skills necessary to display that knowledge clearly and concisely in a time constrained environment.